 Bio

 Hi, I'm Alan Dunyo Avorgbedor.
-I'm a Ghanaian-Jamaican-American architectural historian, critical theorist, artist & analog texturizer, and attorney admitted to practice law in Washington D.C.
+I'm an American architectural historian, critical theorist, artist & analog texturizer of Ghanian and Jamaican descent.
+I’m also attorney admitted to practice law in Washington D.C.
 I’m currently an Assistant Professor at McGill University’s Peter Guo-hua Fu School of Architecture.
 I hold a B.A. in English Literature from The Ohio State University and a J.D. from Fordham University School of Law.
 I briefly attended the Knowlton School of Architecture as a M.Arch candidate before transitioning to an Individualized Doctoral program at Concordia University in Montreal, QC, where I successfully defended my dissertation “African Technicity and Architectures of Being” (December 2021).
 During my Ph.D, I was awarded and completed a Doctoral Residency at the Canadian Centre for Architecture in Montreal as part of their 2018 Doctoral Residency program.
 I write, film, record, and compose poetry.
-See below, for more about my current doctoral Research, Courses & Curricula, and personal aesthetics.
+See below, for more about my Research, Teaching, and Aesthetics.

 Research